ha-wa-jajaja/BE_NiceToMeetYou/README.md

 3. Implement type hints for better code clarity.

 ## Advanced Requirements (Optional, not required, just a bonus)
+1. Use Docker to containerize the application and database, and provide a `docker-compose.yml` file for easy deployment.
-1. Implement unit tests for at least 90% coverage rate.
+2. Implement unit tests for at least 90% coverage rate.
-2. Implement automated scheduled scraping.
+3. Implement automated scheduled scraping.
-3. Use a Websocket service to immediately notify the frontend when new news is scraped.
+4. Use a Websocket service to immediately notify the frontend when new news is scraped.
-4. The implemented news list API should be able to withstand a 100 QPS load test.
+5. The implemented news list API should be able to withstand a 100 QPS load test.

 ## Submission Requirements
 1. Include a comprehensive README.md with: